 You must allow all Anti-Virus updates on your laptop and must not uninstall the software from your workstations.
 Any interference in the function of the anti-virus will result in strict action taken against you.

 Xtracap will never use any Obsolete Software / Hardware

-The mobile app updates once deployed are mandatory thus ensuring that no one uses the obsolete app.
+The mobile app updates once deployed are mandatory, thus ensuring that no one uses the obsolete app.